-The following table identifies what does and does not apply toward in-network and outof-network Out-of-Pocket Maximums.
+The following table identifies what does and does not apply toward in-network an out-ofnetwork Out-of-Pocket Limit.

-Features Applies to the In-Network, Out-of-Pocket Maximum?
-Applies to the Out-of-Network, Out-of-Pocket Maximum?
-Payments toward the annual Deductible Yes Yes Member Coinsurance payments Yes Yes Charges for non-services N/A N/A Amounts of any reductions in benefits you incur by not following Prior Notification or Precertification requirements No No Amounts you pay toward behavioral health services Yes Yes Charges that exceed Eligible Charges Not applicable No Prescription drugs obtained through Kaiser Permanente No No
+Features Applies to the In- Network, Out-of-Pocket Limit?
+Applies to the Out-of- Network,Out-of-Pocket Limit?
+Payments toward the annual Deductible Yes Yes Member Coinsurance payments Yes Yes Charges for Non-covered Healthcare Services No No Amounts of any reductions in benefits You incur by not following Prior Authorization or Precertification requirements No No Amounts You pay toward behavioral health services Yes Yes Charges that exceed Covered Expenses Not applicable No Prescription drugs and other items obtained through Kaiser Permanente No No

-Prescription Drug Expenses
+Prescription Drug Expenses incurred through Kaiser

 In-Network Option Out-of-Network Option

 Annual \$1,500 per person None

-Out-of-Pocket Maximum \$5,950 per family None
+Out-of-Pocket Limit \$5,950 per family None

-IMPORTANT: The Out-of-Pocket Maximums do not cross apply between in-network and out-of-network.
+IMPORTANT: The Out-of-Pocket Limits do not cross apply between in-network and out-ofnetwork.
+Further, the Prescription Drug Out-of-Pocket Limits are separate from the Out-of-Pocket Limits for medical expenses and the maximums do not cross apply.

-No additional Coinsurance will be required for the remainder of the calendar year for Covered in-network prescription drug purchases once a covered member has met his/her \$1,500 out-of-pocket maximum for the year.
+No additional Coinsurance will be required for the remainder of the calendar year for Covered in-network prescription drug purchases once a covered member has met his/her \$1,500 out-of-Pocket Limit for the year.